telerik/xaml-docs/controls/radbuttons/features/split-button.md

 ## Instantiating RadSplitButton

-> In order to use the RadSplitButton class, you will need to add reference to __Telerik.Windows.Controls.dll__.
+> In order to use the RadSplitButton class, you will need to add а reference to __Telerik.Windows.Controls.dll__.

 You can instantiate __RadSplitButton__ both in XAML and code.